lusiliang93/bae_personal_comfort/README.md

-# bae_personal_comfort
+# technologies_personal_comfort
-Code for the paper "An interactive task-ambient conditioning system featuring personal comfort models and non-intrusive sensing techniques: A field study in the subtropical climate"
+Code for the paper "An Interactive Task Conditioning System Featuring Personal Comfort Models and Non-Intrusive Sensing Techniques:
+A Field Study in Shanghai"